 Now the good news.
 Pedestrian deaths are down in America by almost 35% since the 1970s.
 Despite that fact, over 5,500 people still die annually in pedestrian accidents.

 What can be done to make Connecticut roads safer?

-What’s more – increasingly new cars are being equipped with technology that help cars sense the presence of pedestrians – and warn drivers of potential danger.
+What’s more – increasingly new cars are being equipped with technology that helps cars sense the presence of pedestrians – and warn drivers of potential danger.

 While design improvements and technology will help – walking and driving responsibly is still central to enhancing safety.